Cluster Coordinator: Paul Steinbok (2022)

 To ensure transparency, all proposals for new SIGs are brought to Council for information by the Coordinator of the Activities Cluster.
 In exceptional circumstances, Council may decide that a SIG cannot operate as part of the Emeritus College.

-2. An individual or group that is interested in establishing a new SIG should:
+- an individual or group that is interested in establishing a new SIG should:

 - submit the short article to the newsletter for publication after Council has been informed of the proposal.